Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

+In the above procedure, we target a candidate set whose cumulative neighborhood coverage is at least $0.75$.
+When $\{c_1,\ldots,c_T\}$ yields $\mathcal{P}_T<0.75$, the retained local centers may be overly concentrated in overlapping regions, resulting in insufficient coverage.
+To avoid discarding informative but low-frequency candidates, we expand the candidate set by iteratively adding dropped centers from the initial filtering step (i.e., those with $f = 1$ or $r_i(\vecx_i) > 2$) until the target coverage is reached.
+Details are summarized in Algorithm~\ref{alg:local_center_filtering}.

-After Algorithm \ref{alg:local_center_filtering}, we reapply Algorithm \ref{alg:ld_grouping} to group the filtered centers.
-If any local centers fail to meet the requirements of the min strategy, Algorithm \ref{alg:GTP} is applied, which is referred to as the group trimming process.
-The number of clusters is not required, but if users specify $K$, the algorithm forces the number of groups to equal $K$.
-For simplicity, the left and right sides of inequality \eqref{eq:min1} are denoted as $\mathrm{mw}(c)$ and $\mathrm{mb}(c)$ in the algorithm, respectively.
+After Algorithm~\ref{alg:local_center_filtering}, we obtain groups of filtered centers, denoted by $\vecG=\{\vecg_1,\ldots,\vecg_{\hat{K}}\}$.
+If any centers in $\vecG$ violate the min-strategy conditions \eqref{eq:min1} or \eqref{eq:min2}, we apply the group trimming process in Algorithm~\ref{alg:GTP}.
+The number of clusters is not required; when a user specifies $K$, Algorithm~\ref{alg:GTP} first adjusts the number of groups to $K$ by either dropping less reliable groups (when $\hat{K}>K$) or splitting a weakly cohesive group (when $\hat{K}<K$).
+For notational simplicity, we denote the left- and right-hand sides of \eqref{eq:min1} by $\mathrm{mw}(c)$ and $\mathrm{mb}(c)$, respectively.

-\subsubsection{Max strategy}
+\subsubsection{Max Strategy}